Airport Police FAQs

-No, they are not.
 Airport police officers are sworn peace officers with full police powers in the State of Utah.
-The Airport Police and the Salt Lake City Police Department are separate police agencies.
-The airport police officers' primary duty is to patrol airport property, however, they are empowered by state law to take action outside of their designated patrol area if there is an immediate danger to a person's safety, or if they observe a crime in progress.
+The SLCPD Airport Bureau is under the umbrella of the Salt Lake City Police Department.
+The police officers' primary duty is to patrol airport property, however, they are empowered by state law to take action outside of their designated patrol area if there is an immediate danger to a person's safety, or if they observe a crime in progress.

 Make an online request at the airport's Public Records page.

 Call 801-575-2470 during business hours and you will be put in contact with a person who can assist you.

 Who can I call if I have a question or complaint about police procedures?

 If you have a question about police procedures, comments, or wish to make a complaint, call the Airport Police station at (801) 575-2470 and ask for the Duty Sergeant.

 What should I do if I'm involved in a traffic collision?

 A person should first ensure there are no injuries.
 If nobody is injured, drivers should exchange information: driver's license numbers, vehicle license numbers, names, addresses, phone numbers, names of insurance companies, policy numbers, location of accident, date and time the accident occurred.